-- • U.S. students trail their counterparts in more than twenty other industrialized nations in math and science achievement.
-Within an urban school environment like Chicago, research into educational outcomes paints a disturbing picture.
+- U.S. students trail their counterparts in more than twenty other industrialized nations in math and science achievement.
+Within an urban school environment, research into educational outcomes paints a disturbing picture.

-- • Significant disparities in education achievement persist between low- and higher-income students in the United States.
-In the United States, impoverished students are roughly two years of learning behind the average better-off student of the same age.
+- Significant disparities in education achievement persist between low- and higher-income students in the United States.
+In the United States, urban students are roughly two years of learning behind the average better-off student of the same age.

-- The magnitude of need within the urban education space can be overwhelming.
+The magnitude of need within the urban education space can be overwhelming.
 The Foundation provides the lens through which funders can clearly see the highest priorities.
 The Foundation will work with school systems to fund opportunities for teacher quality, specific needed resources and additional learning opportunities within the K-12 demographic.
-Our focus is on the intersection of creativity, the arts and education to make a measurable impact and to improve outcomes.
-We will also support after-school programs that promote further education and achievements
+Our focus is on the intersection of creativity, the arts and financial literacy to make a measurable impact and to improve outcomes.
+We will also support initiatives in education and after-school programs that promote further education and achievements.